Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 		Format of the header should be ``$ID|$GENOME|$SRNANAME``.
 For example, ``srn_4840|S._aureus_NCTC8325|RsaOV`` The ID is srn_4840,
 		the strain of this sRNA is S._aureus_NCTC8325 and the name of sRNA is RsaOV.
-		If the format of the header is not correct, an error or non-sense results will occur when the user runs this subcommand with ``--sRNA_blast_stat, -sb``.
+		If the format of the header is not correct, an error or non-sense results will occur.
 		If you want to use BSRD with proper headers, you can download it from our `Git repository <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_ easily.